Labfox/Cours/docs/english/unit2/main.md

 I would strengthen gun control by making a certification necessary, add more forces to child protection programs, force the government to use ONLY open-source software, try to revoque DMCA some parts of the DMCA.

+New Year's resolutions:

+(examples)

+- I will exercise more
+- I will stop smoking

+The cat's answer is ironic, because a New Year's resolution is a promise which a person makes to be a better person at the beginning of the New Year, but which most people give up / are unable to stick to for more than a few days.
+What about you ?
+Do you make resolutions for the New Year?
+Do you usually stick to them or not ?
+If yes, how long for ?

+Personally, I didn't make New Year Resolutions because I already knew I wouldn't stick to them and I prefer keeping my immediate future unknown, I prefer doing day-to-day resolutions.

+I will, I want, I would like